DrupalizeMe/vagrant-intro-series/scratchpad.md

 ## Lesson Title: Startup and Shutdown Scripts
 Major Objective:
 Student Self-Check Tasks:
 Rationale: I'd love a MySQL snapshot on quitting so that I could destroy my Vagrant box and not have to worry about stuff being stuck "inside" the machine.
+Possibly: http://askubuntu.com/questions/48746/how-to-configure-shutdown-tasks